qinghaoh/qinghaoh.github.io/_posts/2020-07-27-binary-search.markdown

  * @return true if number of balls can be places into baskets is no less than m, otherwise false */ private boolean condition(int[] position, int d, int m) {
-    // Always place first object at position[0]
+    // always place first object at position[0]
-    // This ensures we can place the most balls int count = 1, curr = position[0];
+    // this ensures we can place the most balls int count = 1, curr = position[0];
     for (int i = 1; i < position.length; i++) {
         if (position[i] - curr >= d) {